Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 [0x18111]=HIJKLMN6789
 [WTask]255420
 ```
-The flashing of product Id and key has completed.
-You must reboot 7681 to make the new product Id and key turn effective:
+The flashing of Product Id and Key has completed.
+You must reboot the development board to make the new details effective:
 ```
 AT#Reboot
 ```
-Next we will show you how to setup the wifi on 7681 with smart connection.
+Next you’ll see how to setup the Wi-Fi on 7681 with MediaTek Smart Connection.

 ### Step 4.
 Smart Connection
-Step 4.1 Open the MCS mobile app and login with your account with a 7681 compatible product.
-Please make sure that you have completed step 3.
+Step 4.1 Open the MCS mobile app, sign in with your account and select the product you created in step 1..
+Please make sure that you’ve completed step 3.

-Step 4.2 After logged in, click on the add icon on the right bottom.
+Step 4.2 After signing in, tap the add icon (on the bottom right of the screen).

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/deviceList.png)

-Step 4.3 Click the "Smart Connection" button at the bottom of the screen
+Step 4.3 Click **Smart Connection**, at the bottom of the screen.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/addDevice.png)

-Step 4.4 Enter the ssid and password of the wifi AP and click "Start".
-The ssid should be automatically filled with the wifi which the smart phone is connected to.
+Step 4.4 Enter the SSID and password of the Wi-Fi AP and click **Start**.
+The SSID should be automatically populated with the Wi-Fi access points the smartphone is connected to.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/smartConnection.png)

-Step 4.5 Wait for a few seconds and check if there're any devices appear on the list.
-If smart connection is successfully set, you should be able to see the device on the list.
+Step 4.5 Wait for a few seconds, if Smart Connection was successfully, you should see your device on the list.

-Click Cancel button to exit the add smart connection pop-up.
+Tap **Cancel** to exit the add smart connection pop-up.

-Now you can choose to register the device by MCS mobile app (Step 5A) or to create a test device via the web console to register.
+Now you can choose to register the device using the MCS mobile app (Step 5A) or to create a test device using the web console to complete the registration.
 (Step 5B).

 ### Step 5A.
-Activate an MT7681 device by MCS mobile app
+Activate a LinkIt Connect 7681 device from the MCS mobile app

-Step 5A.1 Open the MCS mobile app and logged in.
-After login, click on the add icon on the right bottom.
+Step 5A.1 Open the MCS mobile app and sign in.
+After signing in, tap the add icon (on the bottom right of the screen).

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/deviceList.png)

-Step 5A.2 If your device has got the smat connection successfully, it should be shown on the list.
+Step 5A.2 If your device has got the smart connection successfully, it should be shown on the list.
 Click on the add icon to the right of the device you'd like to register.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/addDevice2.png)

 Step 5A.3 You can edit the Product ID, Serial Number and the Hardware ID in the pop-up window.
-In most cases you can just use the default value, and here, we are goint to use the default value as well.
+In most cases you can just use the default value, and here, we are going to use the default value as well.
 The default value of Product ID should be what you already flashed into 7681 in step 3.
 Click "Save" to go to the next step.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/addDevice3.png)